-- 1. Nature of human nature: need for a broad theory of human nature, discussion of mind and body problem, original nature, social basis of human nature, modifiability of human nature, freedom of will, super natural nature. - 2.
+- 1. Meaning, Nature and Scope of philosophy and Education. - 2.
 Critical understanding of the difference between: knowledge and skill, teaching and training, knowledge and information, reason and belief, - 3.
-Theory of knowledge -problems of knowledge, truth, ways of knowing, notions of truth .validation of knowledge -pramanas- from eastern connotation, pratyaksha, Anumana, upamana, sabda.
-From western connotation-perception, inference, comparison, testimony. - 4.
+Knowledge: understanding the differences between knowledge and skill, teaching and training, knowledge and information, reason and belief and ways of knowing. - 4.
 Other kinds of knowledge emerged from various subjects- practical knowledge, community knowledge, intuitive or tacit knowledge.

-Unit II: Examining Philosophical basis of education in a social context.
+Unit-2: Examining Philosophical basis of education in a social context.

 - 1. Philosophical perspectives of learning- activity theory of learning, -Gandhi, Tagore - 2.
 Discovery theory of learning-Dewey - 3.
 Dialogue and theory of learning- Plato/Buber/Freire - 4.
+Process Philosophy - 5.
 Context of universalism, nationalism, and secularism with respect to Ambedkar, Jyothi Rao Phule and Jiddu Krishnamurthy.